jamieroszel/terraform-provider-ibm/website/docs/d/database.html.markdown

 ## Attribute reference
 In addition to all argument references list, you can access the following attribute references after your data source is created.

 - `adminuser` - (String) The user ID of the default administration user for the database, such as `admin` or `root`.
 - `cert_file_path` - (String) The absolute path to certificate PEM file.
-- `connectionstrings` - **Deprecated** - (List) List of connection strings by userid for the database - replaced by `ibm_database_connection` For information about how to use connection strings, see the [documentation](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-connection-strings).
-The results are returned in pairs of the userid and string: `connectionstrings.1.name = admin connectionstrings.1.string = postgres://admin:$PASSWORD@12345aa1-1111-1111-a1aa-a1aaa11aa1a1.a1a1a111a1a11a1a111a111a1a111a111.databases.appdomain.cloud:32554/ibmclouddb?sslmode=verify-full`.
+- `connectionstrings` - **Deprecated** - (List) List of connection strings by user ID for the database - replaced by `ibm_database_connection`.
+For more information, see the [documentation](https://cloud.ibm.com/docs/databases-for-postgresql?topic=databases-for-postgresql-connection-strings).
+The results are returned in pairs of the user ID and string: `connectionstrings.1.name = admin connectionstrings.1.string = postgres://admin:$PASSWORD@12345aa1-1111-1111-a1aa-a1aaa11aa1a1.a1a1a111a1a11a1a111a111a1a111a111.databases.appdomain.cloud:32554/ibmclouddb?sslmode=verify-full`.
 - `configuration_schema` (String) Database Configuration Schema in JSON format.
 - `id` - (String) The CRN of the IBM Cloud Databases instance.
 - `guid` - (String) The unique identifier of the IBM Cloud Databases instance.
 - `plan` - (String) The service plan of the IBM Cloud Databases instance.
 - `location` - (String) The location where the IBM Cloud Databases instance is deployed into.
 - `status` - (String) The status of the IBM Cloud Databases instance.
 - `version` - (String) The database version.
 - `platform_options`-  (String) The CRN of key protect key.